DerjenigeUberMensch/xcb-wswm/README.md

 ## Configuration

-****Currently Configuration is not supported in this version of vox-wm****
+****Currently Configuration is not (GUI/conf file) supported in this version of vox-wm****
+### However...
+If you know a bit of C you can change dmenu colours and some keybinds under the directory vox-wm/include/keybinds.h
+### However...
+There is limited config file support under ~/.config/vox-wm/settings.cfg

+Do note that these changes only apply after a hard restart or killing and running the window manager again.

 ## Mousebinds
-These are the default mousebinds currently used within vox-wm, they are not planned to change (defaults), but will be when or if a configuration is implemented (NOT YET SUPPORTED)
+These are the default mousebinds currently used within vox-wm, they are not planned to change (defaults), but will be when or if a configuration is implemented.

 - RMB: Right Mouse Button.
 - LMB: Left Mouse Button.